Ragul-t/TNSDC-GenAI/README.md

   A robust and accurate model capable of recognizing and classifying traffic signs in various conditions.

 Dataset:
-  GTSRB - German Traffic Sign Recognition Benchmark [https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign]
+  GTSRB - German Traffic Sign Recognition Benchmark [https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign].
-  Contains 43 classes of traffic signs
+  Contains 43 classes of traffic signs.
-  Total of more than 50,000 images
+  Total of more than 50,000 images.
-  Split into training and testing datasets
+  Split into training and testing datasets.
 Accuracy:
   95.95%